hassan3111/Blog/README.md

 # Description
 Its a website that a user can input blogs and post them

-## Description
-Its a website that a user can input blogs and post them

 ### Prerequisites
 You need to have git installed
 You can install it with the following command in your terminal